The Ultimate Guide to Kambô

 This guide was created as a labor of love, from the depths of our hearts to you.

 Lorna Liana & the EntheoNation Team

 Kambô, also known as sapo, is the name for the secretion of the large, bright-green tree frog Phyllomedusa bicolor.
-This frog (also known as the giant leaf frog, or giant monkey frog) is native to the Amazonian rainforests, and is found in parts of Brazil, Peru, Columbia, Venezuela, and Bolivia.
+This frog (also known as the giant leaf frog, or giant monkey frog) is native to the Amazonian rainforests, and is found in parts of Brazil, Peru, Colombia, Venezuela, and Bolivia.

 The venom is collected from Phyllomedusa bicolor by tying the frog down, stimulating it with sharp twigs so it secretes the venom from its back, then releasing it back into the wild.

 Kambô is used by many indigenous peoples as a medicine and purgative.
 Kambô ceremonies involve applying the secretion directly to fresh burn wounds, allowing the compound to quickly enter the bloodstream.
 It causes nausea, vomiting, and defecation, and also has some psychoactive effects including dysphoria, confusion, and delirium.